Azure/azure-quickstart-templates/ibm-cloud-pak-for-data/README.md

 * Cloud Pak License Agreement (select 'yes' to agree)

-* Finally, go through the terms and conditions and click on Purchase to deploy Cloud Pak for Data
+* Finally, go through and agree on the [Cloud Pak for Data terms and conditions](https://ibm.biz/BdqRuM) and click on Purchase to deploy
 <br/><br/>

 ![Alt text](images/license_agreement.png?raw=true "deploy")